zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

 Obtain the name server names (from the NS records) and the IP addresses (from Glue Records) from the delegation of the given zone (child zone) from the parent zone.
 [Glue Records], if any, are address records for name server names.
-Also obtain the IP addresses for the [Not In-Domain] name server names, if any.
-If the [Glue Records] include address records for [Not In-Domain] name servers they will be included twice, unless identical.
+Also obtain the IP addresses for the [Out-Of-Domain] name server names, if any.
+If the [Glue Records] include address records for [Out-Of-Domain] name servers they will be included twice, unless identical.

 ### Inputs